What do banks do?

 arrow

 In a leveraged buyout (LBO), one company acquires another relying primarily on debt to pay for the acquisition.
-The idea is to cheapen the cost versus relying on equity or cash and may result in higher returns if the value of the company increases.
+The idea is to cheapen the cost versus relying on equity or cash which may result in higher returns if the value of the company increases.

 arrow